 Emails/spreadsheets replacing workflows

-Benefits of a VMS: Defines proper ownership, enforces standardized processes, and maintains clear documentation to reduce co-employment exposure.
+How a VMS Reduces Co-Employment Risk: A VMS defines proper ownership, enforces standardized processes, and maintains clear documentation to reduce co-employment exposure.

 Manual processes increase the likelihood of: